America’s Coal Consumption Entered Free Fall in 2019

 The bad news is almost everything else.
 Outside of the power sector, the country’s planet-warming pollution continued to grow last year.
 Almost three decades after climate change first became a political issue, the American economy remains a continent-sized machine that guzzles fossil fuels and excretes money.

 Those are the major takeaways from an estimate of the United States’ 2019 greenhouse-gas emissions, published today by the Rhodium Group, a private energy-research firm.
 Last year, American greenhouse-gas pollution fell by 2.1 percent, driven almost entirely by coal’s decline and a plodding economy.
-While that decline is nominally good—especially compared with 2018, when American emissions actually increased overall—it is not happening fast enough.
+While that overall decrease is nominally good—especially compared with 2018, when American emissions actually increased overall—it is not happening fast enough.

 “We see nothing currently planned at the federal or the state level that is going to put the U.S. on track for the Paris Agreement target,” Trevor Houser, an author of the report and a partner at the Rhodium Group, told me.
 “It is still possible to reduce emissions fast enough to meet that target, but it would require a rapid and ambitious change in federal climate policy.”

 The United States is the world’s second biggest emitter of carbon dioxide and other greenhouse gases, which cause both ocean acidification and global warming.
-While the United States is responsible for about 14 percent of all annual greenhouse emissions today, it is the largest all-time source of cumulative carbon pollution.
+While the United States is responsible for about 14 percent of the world’s annual greenhouse-gas emissions today, it is the largest all-time source of cumulative carbon-dioxide pollution.
 And as it is the world’s largest consumer market, its energy system and federal policies play an outsize role in helping new technologies achieve mass scale and low cost.

 Read: How coal country becomes solar country

 The new report tells two different stories about emissions last year.
 The first—and far more upbeat—is that coal consumption is cratering.
 American coal use fell 18 percent last year, pulling down the power sector’s overall emissions by almost 10 percent.
-It was the largest drop in coal consumption in history.
+It was the largest one-year drop in coal consumption in history.
 “Coal ended the decade at less than half the level that it started the decade, which is remarkable,” Houser said.

 As coal declined, the health of ordinary Americans improved.
 From 2005 to 2016, coal-plant shutdowns led to such significant air-quality improvements that they saved the lives of about 26,000 Americans, according to a separate study published this week in Nature Sustainability.
 (Data is not yet available to extrapolate those results to 2019.)

 Jennifer Burney, the author of that study and an environmental scientist at UC San Diego, told me that whenever a coal plant closes, the statistical likelihood of death by any cause falls by “just shy of 1 percent” in any county within 15 miles.
 Infants and senior citizens see the greatest declines in mortality.
-And some of the worst toxic pollutants disappear from the air within days of a plant closure, she said.
-Carbon dioxide is, alas, not among them: It can linger in the atmosphere for hundreds of years, capturing heat and intensifying global warming all the while.
+Some of the worst toxic pollutants disappear from the air within days of a plant closure, she said.
+But carbon dioxide is, alas, not among them: It can linger in the atmosphere for hundreds of years, capturing heat and intensifying global warming all the while.

-But the switch from coal to natural gas has not been wholly good for American emissions.
+The switch from coal to natural gas has not been wholly good for American emissions.
 As utilities have adopted natural gas, they have created a vast and exceptionally leaky apparatus for moving it around the country.
 Some critics argue that this infrastructure is as bad for the climate as the coal system that it is replacing, because, in the shorter term, methane captures more heat in the atmosphere than carbon dioxide.

 While there was a “meaningful increase in oil and gas methane emissions last year,” it was “not enough to offset the decline in coal generation entirely,” Houser said.
 About a third of the greenhouse-gas reductions from coal’s decline have been eaten by methane leaks and by outright pollution from burning natural gas, he said.